openresty/lua-nginx-module/README.markdown

 For the first two cases, the "light thread" will usually be resumed later by the ngx_lua scheduler unless a "stop-the-world" event happens.

-User "light threads" can create "light threads" themselves and normal user coroutiens created by [coroutine.create](#coroutinecreate) can also create "light threads".
+User "light threads" can create "light threads" themselves.
+And normal user coroutines created by [coroutine.create](#coroutinecreate) can also create "light threads".
 The coroutine (be it a normal Lua coroutine or a "light thread") that directly spawns the "light thread" is called the "parent coroutine" for the "light thread" newly spawned.

 The "parent coroutine" can call [ngx.thread.wait](#ngxthreadwait) to wait on the termination of its child "light thread".